css-hooks/css-hooks/README.md

 </a>
 ```

-Notably, the `hooks` function is pure.
-It simply returns a flat style object
+Notably, the `css` function is pure.
+It simply returns a flat style object that
-that is compatible with the `style` prop, creating dynamic property values that
+is compatible with the `style` prop, creating dynamic property values that
 change under various conditions through CSS variables.

 ## Documentation